Wednesday, January 28, 2026

 A healthy lifestyle has a double effect

-The experts therefore emphasize that measures such as dietary advice, exercise programs, smoking cessation and sufficient sleep have a dual effect: they alleviate psychological symptoms and protect physical health at the same time.
-This makes them an effective supplement to traditional psychotherapy or drug treatment.
+Experts therefore emphasize that measures such as nutritional counseling, exercise programs, smoking cessation, and sufficient sleep have a dual effect: they alleviate psychological symptoms and protect physical health at the same time.
+This makes them an effective complement to traditional psychotherapy or drug treatment.

 However, the focus in psychiatric care is still often solely on crisis intervention and medication.
 Lifestyle measures have so far played a secondary role.
 The commission is therefore calling for a paradigm shift: